8 Must-Try Winter Adventures in Southern Minnesota

 Lace up your skates and get out on the ice in southern Minnesota this winter.
 The Straight River, a 55-mile tributary of the Mississippi, offers skate rentals, a warming chalet, hockey ponds and free skating near downtown Owatonna.
 Or skate on an inlet of the Des Moines River in southwest Jackson.

 Rev your engines and hit the trails.
-With more than 22,000 miles of snowmobile trails in Minnesota, you can hop on one of the groomed trails in Martin County near Fairmont or go the distance exploring 200 miles of Minnesota River Valley Trails in New Ulm.
+There are more than 22,000 miles of snowmobile trails in Minnesota; hop on one of the groomed trails in Martin County near Fairmont for a spectacular experience or explore 200 miles of Minnesota River Valley Trails in New Ulm.
 Plan your route by checking the Minnesota DNR’s interactive snowmobile trails map.

 Ice & Open Water Fishing